ClaretWheel1481/ImageGuard/README.md

 forked from [xqtbox/generalImageClassification](https://github.com/xqtbox/generalImageClassification)

-This project is a generalized image classification project, and takes pornographic, political, terrorist and general pictures 4 classifications as examples.
+This project is a generalized image classification project, and takes 'porn', 'political', 'terrorist' and 'neutral' pictures 4 classifications as examples.
 The essence of image violation QC is image classification, so the key points are two:

 1. data preparation for image classification;
 2. image classification model selection, training;